tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/操作指南/维修任务/维修任务类型与处理策略_intl_en.md

 </thead>
 <tbody><tr>
 <td>Instance running exception</td>
-<td>Sudden software and hardware failures or system errors of the underlying CDH of the instance, which cause abnormal downtime or restart of the instance.</td>
+<td>Sudden software and hardware failures or system errors of the underlying host of the instance, which cause abnormal downtime or restart of the instance.</td>
 <td>When a maintenance task of abnormal instance running is triggered, the platform immediately performs relevant maintenance and tries to restart the abnormal instance.<br/>It is recommended to wait for the completion of instance restarting, and check the update progress of maintenance task.</td>
 <td>Choose the policy based on the current status of the maintenance task:
 <ul style="margin-bottom:0px">